Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Once behind the closed doors of their new homes, the women said they were subjected to physical and sexual attacks by their employers.
 Geraldine Pahigon, 30, said she was repeatedly assaulted by her employer.
 “I was slapped, kicked and bitten many times,” she said.
 “I endured this for four months.”

-She also said she was never paid her for her work, echoing a complaint by other women who said the salaries they were promised by the UAE employment agencies — about $500 a month — did not materialize.
+She also said she was never paid for her work, echoing a complaint by other women who said the salaries they were promised by the UAE employment agencies — about $500 a month — did not materialize.

 Another woman who was brought to Syria a year ago described 18-hour workdays starting at 5 a.m. with no days off.
 She said her employer is a member of a prominent Syrian family and lives in a home with guards at the front gate.